ASSERT-KTH/flacoco_experiment/PRs-Analysis.md

 - Status: Open
 - Details: [Link](https://github.com/INRIA/spoon/pull/4709)

-Failed tests
+Failed tests:
 - JavaReflectionTreeBuilderTest.testInnerClass:657 expected: `<true>` but was: `<false>`

+Details about the lines found by Flacocobot:
-Flacocobot found suspicious 4 lines matching the diff and it left [a comment to the PR](https://github.com/INRIA/spoon/pull/4709#pullrequestreview-951192304).
+- Flacocobot found suspicious 4 lines matching the diff and it left [a comment to the PR](https://github.com/INRIA/spoon/pull/4709#pullrequestreview-951192304);
-The lines are associated with failed tests that are not the same of the ones detected on GitHub CI.
+- The lines are associated with failed tests that are not the same of the ones detected on GitHub CI;
-Two developers reacted to the comment with the "confused" emoji `:confused:`
+- Two developers reacted to the comment with the "confused" emoji `:confused:`;
+- The lines matching the diff have lower suspiciousness score (5.75% and 0.92%) than the lines that are not contained in the diff (92.53% and 92.48%).

+### Other details

+For both the pull requests, Flacocobot found the same suspicious lines.

 ## Apache Dubbo